 3.27 Theft of Property

-Theft or removal of property belonging to the university or another individual is prohibited.
+Theft or removal of property belonging to the University or another individual is prohibited.
 This includes, but is not limited to, furniture, artwork, plants, electronics, books, window screens and signs.

 3.28 Theft of Services

-Using university services to which one is not entitled is prohibited.
-This includes, but is not limited to, using campus laundry services intended only for campus residents, using parking services not purchased, using parking lots other than those assigned by campus personnel, and unauthorized use of university printing services.
+Using University services to which one is not entitled is prohibited.
+This includes, but is not limited to, using campus laundry services intended only for campus residents, using parking services not purchased, using parking lots other than those assigned by campus personnel, and unauthorized use of University printing services.

 3.29 Possession of Stolen Property

-Possession of goods that one knows or that any reasonable person would realize were stolen; also, to receive, retain, conceal, or dispose of property knowing that it was stolen.
+Possession of goods that one knows or that any reasonable person would realize were stolen is prohibited; as is receiving, retaining, concealing, or disposing of property knowing that it was stolen.
 If it can reasonably be demonstrated that the receiver was unknowing, the property should be returned to its owner with no action taken against the receiver.

 3.30 Vandalism

-The willful destruction or defacement of property belonging to the university or another individual is prohibited.
+The willful destruction or defacement of property belonging to the University or another individual is prohibited.
 This includes, but is not limited to, writing on or tearing down bulletin boards, spray painting or unauthorized chalking of buildings or sidewalks, and intentionally breaking or damaging property.

 3.31 Trespassing

-Entering and/or remaining in or on property to which a person does not have a legitimate right or purpose to enter or remain.
+To enter and/or remain in or on property to which a person does not have a legitimate right or purpose to enter or remain is prohibited.
 Such property may include but is not limited to vehicles, apartments, houses, fenced yards, and/or other buildings or portions of buildings, such as roofs.
 Properties need not be specifically posted with No Trespass signs.

 3.32 Unauthorized Sales or Solicitations